pzaino/thecrowler/doc/information_seed_lifecycle.md

 }
 ```

+`candidate_rejection_stages` groups the same stable reason constants by the
+phase that rejected them, including `normalization`, `built_in_filters`,
+`user_candidate_plugins`, and `source_override_validation` when those phases
-`error_summaries` contains concise messages only; provider, plugin, or database
+reject at least one candidate. `error_summaries` contains concise messages only;
-errors should be summarized rather than storing unbounded logs or secrets in
+provider, plugin, or database errors should be summarized rather than storing
-`Events.details`.
+unbounded logs or secrets in `Events.details`.

 ## Idempotency and reruns